gasduster99/primaryConcerns/README.md

 ![equation](https://latex.codecogs.com/gif.latex?p(y^*|y)=\int&space;Multinomial(y^*|n^*,\bm{p})Dir(\bm{p}|\bm{y}&plus;\bm{\alpha})d\bm{p}.)

-For predicting the number of votes in the general election the multinomial size n* is given by the number of votes cast in the given state in 2016 as sourced from [http://www.electproject.org/2016g](http://www.electproject.org/2016g).
+For predicting the number of votes in the general election the multinomial size n* is given by the number of votes cast in a given state in 2016 as sourced from [http://www.electproject.org/2016g](http://www.electproject.org/2016g).
 This produces a slight scaling of variability between states, but (based on preliminary sensitivity analysis) misspecifying n here does not dramatically change the results.